by Yumiko Tezuka

 There is a flamingo tree and an Egg Tree to color when you have visited the Knick Knack Store of a Sheep.
 There are pieces from Alice’s Chess set and a Garden of Talking flowers.

-Fans of coloring gem stones will love the two pages from the Queen’s jewellery bo and if you like underwater scenes you may enjoy coloring the bottom of the pond.
+Fans of coloring gemstones will love the two pages from the Queen’s jewelry bo and if you like underwater scenes you may enjoy coloring the bottom of the pond.

 The line art is black and crisp and a medium eight with fine lines and texture added to the drawings.

-If you love doing backgrounds, you will find that there are several pages which would look even better with some background pizzazz.
+If you love doing backgrounds, you will find that there are several pages that would look even better with some background pizzazz.

 As we often expect from Japanese coloring books there is a little treat at the end.
-Printed on beige card ther are 4 little message tags for you to cut out and color in.
-The tags are not perforated but a guide line has been provided.
+Printed on beige cards there are 4 little message tags for you to cut out and color in.
+The tags are not perforated but a guideline has been provided.